 The Tomb Raider Suite (2018)

-Album launch May 1st, 2018.
-Premiered live in concert on December 18th, 2016, and crowdfunded to record at Abbey Road Studios on October 16th and 17th, 2017, this collection represents Nathan McCree's orchestral work based on his original iconic theme and cues from the first three Tomb Raider games and the first commercially available form in 20 years of the franchise.
+Digital studio album launch October 26th, 2018.
+Material premiered live in concert on December 18th, 2016, and crowdfunded to record at Abbey Road Studios on October 16th and 17th, 2017, this collection represents Nathan McCree's orchestral work based on his original iconic theme and cues from the first three Tomb Raider games and the first commercially available form in 20 years of the franchise.